muldjord/skyscraper/README.md

 ### Version x.x.x (unimplemented)
 * Implemented 'blur' and 'colorize' artwork effects.
 Check artwork documentation [here](ARTWORK.md)
 * Improved 'shadow' effect A LOT.
 Now renders correctly on artwork with transparency
-* Improved error handling when loading 'artwork.xml'

 #### Version 2.2.1 (unreleased)
 * Added '(uncached)' to terminal output for media types that user has disabled for caching
-* Now always uses cached resources if they exist, unless '--updatedb' has been set.
+* Now always uses existing cached resources when scraping with any scraping module.
+Use '--updatedb' to force a refresh
+* Improved 'artwork.xml' parser to better handle xml syntax problems
+* Improved '--cleandb' so it always resaves the db after a cleaning run
 * Added 'pc' platform

 #### Version 2.2.0 (31st of December 2017)